-For the past year I’ve been using a Nikon D3100 which is a fantastic piece of tech, but it’s a pretty weighty camera to haul around, which led me to the decision that purchasing a compact camera before we jet off in November was a must.
+For the past year I’ve been using a Nikon D3100 which is a fantastic camera, but it’s a pretty weighty to haul around.
+So I decided that purchasing a compact camera before we jet off in November was a must.

 I could go on for an eternity about how pretty it is, but you can all see that for yourselves.
-I went with the white version of the Olympus Pen, and its leather-look design has the most gorgeous hint of gold too.
+I went with the white version of the Olympus Pen E-PL7, and its leather-look design has the most gorgeous hint of gold too.

 Going into a tad more detail, the menu/button section of the camera overall is a nice, spacious layout, though with some buttons being teeny tiny, those with perhaps slightly larger hands may find it trickier to navigate around.
 If it really is an issue, there’s always the touchscreen option.